vyshnavkr/shortnotes/COLLECTION - PART 2.md

     - Iterator<Map.Entry<String, String>> iterator = mapObject.entrySet().iterator();)

 ## Using Set:
-### add() -> returns false if item already present
+ - ### add() -> returns false if item already present
-### hashset -> no order
+ - ### hashset -> no order
-### treeset ->
+ - ### treeset ->
    - WHENEVER YOU WANT A COLLECTION TO BE SORTED, ITS ELEMENTS MUST BE OF SAME TYPE
    - not generically declared - ClassCastException will be thrown at the addition of "separate type element". (eg: first stringObject        added, and then integerObject.
 But integerObject can't be compared with stringObject in compareTo())
    - generically declared - Compiler Error at the addition of separate type element (sameClass and subClasses can be added)
    - for user-defined objects - the object added (ie, the argument inside add()) must implement Comparable and override compareTo()          (else ClassCastException will be thrown at the addition of "first element"
    - for String and Wrappers - Comparable is overriden by default
    - All these are same for PriorityQueue

 ## Using Map
-### CONCEPT:
+### Concept:
  - how Map is dependent on haschCode() and equals(), how modifying variables used in the implementation of haschcode() and equals()        affect searching of an element in a HashMap/LinkedHashMap

 ## Using TreeSet and TreeMap: